alexander-varljen/alexander-varljen.github.io/index.md

 exception handling, which can be found in all functions that take in input and perform calculations, also aided me in achieving the final of the four course outcomes.

-###Artifact Enhancement Two: Storing and Sorting Bids
+### Artifact Enhancement Two: Storing and Sorting Bids

-Link to Public Page with the source file (marked "artifactTwo.zip") [Link](https://github.com/alexander-varljen/alexander-varljen.github.io)
+Link to Public Page with the source file (marked "artifacttwo.zip") [Link](https://github.com/alexander-varljen/alexander-varljen.github.io)

 **Description of the Artifact:**